olcf/NewUserQuickStart/hands-on/Basic_Workflow/README.md

 ```

 ## Step 1: Setting Up Your Programming Environment
-Many software packages and scientific libraries are pre-installed on Ascent for users to take advantage of.
+Many software packages and scientific libraries are pre-installed on Summit for users to take advantage of.
 Several packages are loaded by default when a user logs in to the system and additional packages can be loaded using environment modules.
 To see which packages are currently loaded in your environment, run the following command:

 ```
 $ module list